INU-LQViet/manipulator-iot/README.md

 ## Requirement
 - html, css, js
+- Firebased
+- Jqueryjs
+- Mathjs

 ## List to do
 - Add the landing page into github.
-- Replace websocket by the firebase link
+- Replace websocket by the firebase link => Finished.
 - Add the firebase into the landing page project.
 - Build the service to send the manipulator to cloud.